-All water consumed in North Castle Water District No.4 was pumped from a combination of six (6) wells.
+All water consumed in North Castle Water District No.5 during the past year was purchased from North Castle Water District No.4.
+All water pumped from North Castle Water District No.4 comes from a combination of six (6) wells.
 Two are located within the Town Park on the former IBM property, two are located within the Whippoorwill Ridge subdivision, and two are located on School Street.
-The water supply at each source is chlorinated, the supply at the School Street location is also filtered for iron removal prior to system distribution.
-Water District No. 4 serves approximately 1200 people through 350 service connections.
-Also, Water District No. 4 sells water to North Castle Water District No. 5 which serves 350 people through 117 service connections, and Water District No.7 which serves approximately 100 people through 22 service connections.
+The water supply at each source is chlorinated; the supply at the School Street location is also filtered for iron removal prior to system distribution.
+Water District No. 5 serves approximately 350 people through 117 service connections.